Introduction to Operator Overloading in Python

 1. Plus Operator Overloaded

 This involves an extended interpretation of an operator more than its original purpose.
-The most frequent instance is the adding up operator ‘+’, where it can be used for the usual addition and also for combining two different strings.
-As mentioned on top, the plus symbol’s practice in dissimilar forms is the largest classic example of the operator level overloading process.
-Especially the ability of the binary operator to perform the process of concatenation on the pair of the string is especially special.
+The most common use of the addition operator ‘+’ is for concatenating and combining two different strings.
+As mentioned on top, the plus symbol’s practice in dissimilar forms is the largest classic example of the operator-level overloading process.
+Especially the ability of the binary operator to perform the concatenation process on the pair of the string is especially special.

 Example